saguijs/sagui/README.md

 - `npm run dist`: build an optimized (ready for deployment) version of the project;
 - `npm run start`: spin up a development server with live-reload and [HMR](http://webpack.github.io/docs/hot-module-replacement.html);
 - `npm run test`: run all test related scripts below;
-- `npm run test:lint`: run static analysis in the code;
 - `npm run test:unit`: run the unit tests;
 - `npm run test:typecheck`: run the static type analysis in the code;
 - `npm run test:unit:watch`: run a test watcher (great for development and debugging).